devonfw-tutorials/tutorials/CRUD-Python-CobiGen/files/generatecode.md

 Otherwise the command line should return a full list of the available increments.

-Assuming that the "context.xml" and "templates.xml" files were properly set up, this should include the "CRUD Python Flask" option.
+Assuming that the `context.xml` and `templates.xml` files were properly set up, this should include the "CRUD Python Flask" option.
 Select this option.
 The command line should print out "Successful generation" shortly.